This post may contain affiliate links. Please see our Disclosure Policy for details

-Besides the bathrooms, my kitchen gets a lot of use during the holiday season.
+Besides the bathrooms, my kitchen gets the most use during the holiday season.
+It’s where the majority of our guests spend most of their time.
 Because of that, I like to do a fairly deep clean to get it company ready.

-Start by dusting lighting fixtures, and cleaning any windows.
-Then dust the blinds and wash the curtains.
+Start by dusting lighting fixtures and cleaning any windows.
+Then dust and/or wash any window coverings.
 Now that the easy stuff is out of the way, get the elbow grease ready.

 Stove, Oven, and Microwave

-Remove all food particles and clean your oven.
-Scrub racks and don’t forget to clean the door glass.
+Remove all the food particles and clean your oven.
+Scrub the racks and don’t forget to clean the door glass.

-Clean and polish stove top and knobs.
-Wipe down vent hood and clean vent screens.
+Clean and polish the stovetop and knobs.
+Wipe down the vent hood and clean vent screens.

-Clean inside of microwave, then clean and polish glass and outside surfaces.
+Clean inside of the microwave, then clean and polish the glass and outside surfaces.

 Dust the top of the refrigerator.
-Wipe out inside of the refrigerator and freezer.
-Discard any expired food.
+Discard any old or expired food, then disinfect the inside of the refrigerator and freezer.

-Empty and wash out ice maker and water dispenser.
-Change water dispenser filter if needed.
+Empty and wash out the ice maker and water dispenser.
+Change the water dispenser filter if needed.

-Vacuum coils on the back side of the refrigerator to ensure proper and efficient operation.
+Vacuum the coils on the backside of the refrigerator to ensure proper and efficient operation.

 Check and clean the dishwasher filter if needed.
-Run sanitize cycle, then clean and polish exterior.
+Run the sanitize cycle or run a cycle with just a bowl full of vinegar, then clean and polish the exterior surface.